Introducing the easiest, slickest, most

-The easiest, slickest, most cost-effective oil and gas production reporting app the industry has ever seen.
-All with zero ramp-up time, zero set-up costs, no contracts, and a 110% money back guarantee.
+cost-effective oilfield app the industry has ever seen.
+All with zero ramp-up time, no set-up fees, no contracts, and a 110% money back guarantee.
 Ready?
 Set?
 Good.

 According to Bloomberg, 80% of small businesses fail in the first 5 years.
 So, of the several hundred oil and gas operators who got their start last year, 80% will have failed by the time they reach their 5th anniversary.